dustinpfister/blog_posts/_posts/js-array-push.md

 ## 5 - Conclusion

 So the array push method is often what is used to add elements to a new array, but it is not the only way to go about doing so.
-There is the unshift method that can also be used when it comes to adding new elements to the begging of an array, and then there are a whole bunch of other ways of getting elements in and out of any index value.
+There is the unshift method that can also be used when it comes to adding new elements to the begging of an array, and then there are a whole bunch of other ways of getting elements in and out of any index value such as with using the array splice method.